Sathush504/Remote-Payload-Excutor/README.md

-# USB HID Keyboard Script (Automated PowerShell Typing)
+# USB HID Keyboard Script (Automated PowerShell Typing using CircuitPython)

 This repository contains a **Python/CircuitPython script** that allows a microcontroller (such as an Adafruit board/rasberry pi pico) to emulate a USB keyboard.
 The script types a predefined PowerShell command automatically when plugged into a Windows computer.